Israr-11/House-prices-predictor-API/README.md

 # House Prices Predictor API

-This project is a machine learning model to predict house prices using the California housing dataset.
-The model is deployed as a REST API using FastAPI.
+This is the REST API developed using Python (Fast API framework) and it is to ease out the process of getting the house price prediction from House Prices predictor model

 # Project Structure